Odd Squad: The Movie

-Odd Squad: The Movie is a 2016 Canadian science fiction comedy film directed by J. J. Johnson and written by Tim McKeon, Mark DeAngelis and Adam Peltzman.
+Odd Squad: The Movie is a 2016 Canadian science fiction comedy film produced and directed by J. J. Johnson and written by Tim McKeon, Mark DeAngelis and Adam Peltzman.
 Based on the TVOKids and PBS Kids television series Odd Squad, the film stars Dalila Bela, Anna Cathcart, Millie Davis, Filip Geljo, Isaac Kragten, Sean Michael Kyer, Olivia Presti, Hannah Simone and Jack McBrayer.
 The film takes place during season 2 of the series and follows the Odd Squad organization as they are forced out of business by an adult-led organization called the Weird Team, and Odd Squad's attempts to stop the infestation of creatures known as "Daves."

 Odd Squad: The Movie received a limited theatrical release by TVOKids in Canada on July 16, 2016, followed by its television premiere on PBS Kids on August 1.
 The film earned six nominations at the 44th Daytime Creative Arts Emmy Awards, winning for Outstanding Special Class Writing.
 The film also earned three nominations at the Canadian Screen Awards, winning for Best Children's or Youth Fiction Program or Series.